 Oxy at the U. N. is DWA’s signature program, the only in the world able to offer internships at the United Nations to undergraduate students studying International Affairs.

-Each fall semester, students accepted into this program intern in a U.N. office, take advanced level classes in the areas of Peace, Security, and Development and the United Nations, and produce an original independent research project on a U.N.-related topic of their choice.
+Each fall semester, students accepted into this program intern in a U.N. office, related agency or national mission and take two advanced level classes in the areas of Peace, Security, and Development.
 Past internship placements have included positions in the Office for the Coordination of Humanitarian Affairs, the Department of Peacekeeping Operations, the Department of Economic and Social Affairs, UN Radio, the Office of the High Commissioner for Refugees, the Office for Disarmament Affairs, and country missions to the U.N.
 For more information and how to apply, click here.

 Ryan Allman ‘12